architecture-first/boa-showcase/docs/programming/Vicinity-Features.md

 ![](images/boa-general-documentation-Conversation.drawio.png)

-One or more Actors can participate in a Conversation.
+One or more Actors can participate in a Conversation called a Convo.
-Each conversation is linked together by a common request ID.
+Each Convo is linked together by a common request ID.

 ## Task list